Free or Cheap Activities in Wellington

 Known as a bit of a hipster/hippy joint, Cuba Street holds quirky clothes stores, cafes, restaurants, and op shops.
 Take some photos, check out the sculptures and embrace the culture.

+Another one of the most popular Wellington activities.
 Make like the ultimate tourist by taking the cable car to the Botanic Gardens and lookout over the business district.
-The short journey is NZ$7 making it a darn cheap thing to do in Wellington!
+The short journey is around NZ$5 one-way making it a darn cheap thing to do in Wellington!
 Find the Cable Car down Lambton Quay.
 At the top, the Cable Car Museum is free entry.

 Wellington prides itself on its craft beers, cocktail bars and comedy entertainment.
-But don’t worry, there are some affordable places for a pint too, justcheck out: 5 Awesome Bars in Wellington.
+But don’t worry, there are some affordable places for a pint too, just check out: 5 Awesome Bars in Wellington.
+If you ask the locals (especially the foodies) this is one of the favourite Wellington activities.

+Here comes one of our favourite Wellington attractions!
 New Zealand birds!
 So many New Zealand birds!
-For NZ$19.50 take a stroll through the sanctuary and exhibition, which is home to native birds and the tuatara lizard the only living ancestor from the dinosaur age.
-Learn more about Zealandia here.
+For around NZ$22 take a stroll through the sanctuary and exhibition, which is home to native birds and the tuatara lizard the only living ancestor from the dinosaur age.
+Learn more about Zealandia on Viator and Tripadvisor.

 This will take you past ice cream parlours vital nutrients needed to survive the walk along Oriental Bay and past many sculptures including hidden poetry in the concrete.
 And when you are done walking move onto #10 on our list.